Summarize this article:

 Iota plays a vital role in various real-life situations.
 Understanding the significance of the powers of iota helps students solve complex problems.
 Here are a few examples of the applications of the powers of iota:

-To solve the complex equations by simplifying them, we use the powers of Iota.
+We use powers of iota to simplify complex equations.
 But also, students tend to make errors when working with the powers of Iota.
 Here are a few common errors along with tips to avoid them:

 i70 = –1